 Subject to certain conditions, as noted below, Pembina may redeem each series of Veresen Medium Term Notes, either in whole, or in part, upon not less than 30 and not more than 60 days prior notice, at a price equal to the greater of (i) par and (ii) the Canada Yield Price (as defined below), plus, in either case, accrued but unpaid interest, if any, to but excluding the date of redemption.
-In respect of the Veresen Medium Term Notes, "Canada Yield Price" means, in effect, a price equal to the price of a specific series of Veresen Medium Term Notes, as applicable, calculated in accordance with generally accepted financial practice in Canada to provide a yield to maturity equal to the Government of Canada Yield (as defined below) plus the Redemption Premium set forth in the table below.
-In respect of the Veresen Medium Term Notes, "Government of Canada Yield" means, on any date, in effect, the yield to maturity on such date compounded semi-annually which a non-callable Government of Canada bond would carry if issued, in Canadian dollars in Canada, at 100 percent of its principal amount on such date with a term to maturity equal to the remaining term to maturity of the specified series of Veresen Medium Term Notes, as applicable.
+In respect of the Veresen Medium Term Notes, as applicable, calculated in accordance with generally accepted financial practice in Canada to provide a yield to maturity equal to the Government of Canada Yield (as defined below) plus.

+the Redemption Premium set forth in the table below.
+In respect of the Veresen Medium Term Notes, "Government of Canada Yield" means, on any date, in effect, the yield to maturity on such date compounded semi-annually which a noncallable Government of Canada bond would carry if issued, in Canadian dollars in Canada, at 100 percent of its principal amount on such date with a term to maturity equal to the remaining term to maturity of the specified series of Veresen Medium Term Notes, as applicable.
 The Government of Canada Yield will be the average of the yields determined by two major Canadian investment dealers selected by Pembina.
-In certain circumstances following a Change of Control (as defined in the Veresen Medium Term Note Indenture) and a resulting downgrade in the ratings of the Veresen Medium Term Notes to below an investment grade, Pembina will be required to make an offer to repurchase all or, at the option of any holder of Veresen Medium Term Notes, any part, at a purchase price payable in cash equal to 101 percent of the aggregate outstanding principal amount thereof plus accrued and unpaid interest, if any, to the date of purchase.
-After certain dates (as set forth below), the Veresen Medium Term Notes, Series 5 may be redeemed at a price equal to par, plus accrued but unpaid interest, if any, to but excluding the date of redemption.
+In certain circumstances following a Change of Control (as defined in the Veresen Senior Note Indenture) and a resulting downgrade in the ratings of the Veresen Medium Term Notes to below an investment grade, Pembina will be required to make an offer to repurchase all or, at the option of any holder of Veresen Medium Term Notes, any part, at a purchase price payable in cash equal to 101 percent of the aggregate outstanding principal amount thereof plus accrued and unpaid interest, if any, to the date of purchase.
+After certain dates (as set forth below), the Medium Term Notes, Series 5A may be redeemed at a price equal to par, plus accrued but unpaid interest, if any, to but excluding the date of redemption.

-The table below outlines the aggregate principal amount outstanding, and the material provisions of, each of our issued series of Medium Term Notes as at December 31, 2019.
+The table below outlines the aggregate principal amount outstanding, and the material provisions of, each of Pembina's issued series of Medium Term Notes as at December 31, 2020.